 In this post we’ll share 5 specific SEO strategies that you can put to use right now to better leverage SEO as a traction channel for your startup, regardless of your size, budget, or industry.
 Here are the best SEO for small business tactics.

 Startup SEO Strategy #1: Start In a Small Pond

 CanIRank is best described as “SEO software“, an “SEO tool”, or perhaps a “keyword research tool”.
 But we know that if we tried to compete for those keywords as a young SEO startup going up against much more established players, we wouldn’t have a chance.
 As one of many SEO tools for startups, the CanIRank Keyword Report shows us that the typical website ranking for “SEO software” has several hundred thousand links and very high Website Strength:

 That kind of trust and authority isn’t built overnight even with the best SEO strategy and truckloads of VC cash.
 And it definitely requires more than a cursory look at the data found in your Google Search Console.

 So instead of wasting resources when starting an SEO business by trying to fight a battle we can’t win, we applied SEO for Startups strategy #1: start in a small pond.
 More specifically, break down your overall market into smaller chunks and choose one to focus your SEO efforts on initially.
 Checking your keyword difficulty doesn’t have to be complex.

-For CanIRank, we chose to focus on the “keyword difficulty” segment of the SEO market.
+For CanIRank, we chose to focus on the “keyword difficulty” segment of the market.
 This was a great fit for us because 1) our keyword difficulty feature is light years ahead of the competition, and 2) no larger players were trying to rank for “keyword difficulty” with their home page.

 So did it work?